medic/cht-docs/content/en/apps/tutorials/application-tests.md

 </table>

-When testing the tasks manually, we need to fill a form, then either change the system date to move forward in time or change the reported date of the document to see the task.
+When testing the tasks [manually]({{< ref "tasks-1#3-testing-the-task" >}}), we need to fill a form, then in order to see the task, we need to either change the system date to move forward in time or change the reported date of the document accordingly.
 These are very tedious and unreliable methods.
 Using the test harness, we can quickly test the tasks under different scenarios and at different simulated dates.

-Every task has a source that is either a contact document or a report document.
+Every task has a source document (contact or report).
 When testing, we can mock the source document.
 Yet, the recommended approach is to fill the source form and then proceed with checking the associated tasks.

 Commonly used harness methods when testing tasks are:

-[`harness.setNow()`](https://docs.communityhealthtoolkit.org/cht-conf-test-harness/Harness.html#setNow): Set the current mock-time of the harness.
+- [`harness.setNow()`](https://docs.communityhealthtoolkit.org/cht-conf-test-harness/Harness.html#setNow): Set the current mock-time of the harness.

-[`harness.flush()`](https://docs.communityhealthtoolkit.org/cht-conf-test-harness/Harness.html#flush): Increment the current time by an amount
+- [`harness.flush()`](https://docs.communityhealthtoolkit.org/cht-conf-test-harness/Harness.html#flush): Increment the current time by an amount

-[`harness.getTasks()`](https://docs.communityhealthtoolkit.org/cht-conf-test-harness/Harness.html#getTasks): Check which tasks are visible
+- [`harness.getTasks()`](https://docs.communityhealthtoolkit.org/cht-conf-test-harness/Harness.html#getTasks): Check which tasks are visible

-[`harness.loadAction()`](https://docs.communityhealthtoolkit.org/cht-conf-test-harness/Harness.html#loadAction): Simulates the user clicking on an action
+- [`harness.loadAction()`](https://docs.communityhealthtoolkit.org/cht-conf-test-harness/Harness.html#loadAction): Simulates the user clicking on an action

 With `getTasks()`, we get an array of [`Task`](https://docs.communityhealthtoolkit.org/cht-conf-test-harness/global.html#Task) objects which corresponds to the [tasks schema](https://docs.communityhealthtoolkit.org/core/overview/db-schema/#tasks).

 Let's look back at the simple task from this tutorial: [Building A Simple Task]({{< ref "apps/tutorials/tasks-1" >}}).

-According to the configuration these conditions need to be met for the assessment task to be visible:
+According to the task configuration, these conditions need to be met for the assessment task to be visible:
 1. The `contact_type` of the subject (patient) is: `patient`
 2. The `contact_type` of the user's parent is: `chw_area`
 3. The current time is between the start and end dates of the task event.

-When testing, the conditions 1 and 2 above can be set in the `harness.defaults.json` file.
-Please see the lines [31](#harness-defaults-json-31) and [26]((#harness-defaults-json-26)) respectively in the sample file below.
+When testing with harness, the conditions 1 and 2 above can be set in the `harness.defaults.json` file.
+Please see the lines [31](#harness-defaults-json-31) and [26]((#harness-defaults-json-26)) respectively in the sample file further below.

 For 3, let's look at the task event window in the task definition.
 As mentioned in the earlier tutorial, the task event is:
 - Due 7 days after the contact’s creation date.